 Equally important, employees can do their part to prevent cold stress.
 Proper insulation and good ventilation are critical for clothing worn during cold stress exposures.
 Better insulation is achieved by layering clothes rather than by wearing just one warm garment.
-Layering allows a person to add or remove layers to adjust for different insulation needs during the work period.
+Layering allows a person to add or remove layers to adjust for different insulation needs during work.